 DON’T MISS: Best attractions in Coimbra

-This used to be a town with full of life as evidenced by the many houses and villas, the forum, the temple, the aqueduct and other findings at Conímbriga.
-Casa das Fontes is the most famous site at the town.
+This used to be a town full of life as evidenced by the many houses and villas, the forum, the temple, the aqueduct, and other findings at Conímbriga.
+Casa das Fontes is the most famous site in the town.
 This complex is famous for its mosaics on the floor, not to forget the well-structured gardens outside.

 Known as the Venice of Portugal.
 Aveiro has a system of canals, and it is common to sail around in boats and gondolas.

 The architecture is beautiful, as many buildings have the characteristic Art Nouveau style, and you can really get a magical experience by visiting Aveiro.

 It is one of the top tourist destinations in Portugal.
 Even though Aveiro is not really known by most foreigners, lots of Portuguese people go there on weekend trips and longer holidays, so Aveiro gets its fair share of domestic tourists.

 The town itself is relatively small with just shy of 80,000 inhabitants.
 Yet it has some great attractions, a comfortable climate, and a really nice vibe.
 We highly recommend you to spend a few days in Aveiro.